 Each contract is tailor-made according to the type of activity performed.
-Other factors might include the business area, company and management background, etc. Understanding the underwriting conditions, as well as the coverage limits, are essential to ensure the coverage will be fully in force when an incident happens.
+Other factors might include the business area, company and management background, etc. Understanding the underwriting conditions and the coverage limits are essential.
+This is to ensure the coverage will be fully in force when an incident happens.

 How to File a Professional Indemnity Insurance Claim

 It can be difficult to know when and how to file a professional indemnity insurance claim.
 When a client or customer makes a complaint that cannot be easily resolved, your initial step generally should be to notify your insurer.
 A refund or adjustments to the service may be required in some situations.
 However, if the client is still unhappy, your cover may be able to intervene.

 To file a claim, contact your broker or your insurer directly.
 If you require assistance, they will be the finest source of information and may be able to advise you on how to address the situation informally or on your future steps.

 You should also double-check your coverage to ensure that you are covered.

 You can then fill out a claim form, which gives your insurance provider all the information they need to start processing your claim.
 They might ask for proof or evidence such as emails between you and the client.
 This is to show what the problem is and why you are claiming on your PI insurance.

 Once you’ve submitted the form, your insurance company will keep you informed every step of the way, providing you with updates and information on your claim.